 Portland Experimental Theatre Ensemble’s production of Procedures for Saying No. (photo by Owen Carey)

 For the Kids

 Oregon Children’s Theatre is the largest children’s theater in the state, serving thousands of children each year (and plenty of adults, too).
-Their 2019-20 season sees the adaptation of a popular children’s book as well as a thought-provoking play for tweens and teens exploring the experience of a Japanese American boy forced to leave his home in San Francisco to be relocated with his family to an internment camp during WWII.
+A recent season brought the adaptation of a popular children’s book as well as a thought-provoking play for tweens and teens exploring the experience of a Japanese American boy forced to leave his home in San Francisco to be relocated with his family to an internment camp during WWII.

 Located just south of Salem, the Enchanted Forest amusement park (check seasonal hours, March through September) is a true Oregon treasure.
 Lovingly built by hand by the family that still owns and operates it, the Enchanted Forest features rides, fairy-tale-themed attractions and kid-focused comedic performances held every spring in their outdoor amphitheater.
 You just haven’t seen Snow White until you’ve seen it performed by enthusiastic teenagers in front of a wide-eyed crowd of delighted, sugar-addled children.

 Pictured at top: Portland Center Stage’s production of Ain’t Misbehavin’. (photo by Patrick Weishampel/blankeye.tv)